iCliniq Logo

 What Is the Indication of Cisplatin Chemotherapy?

-Cisplatin chemotherapy is indicated for the treatment of cancers.
-Some of the cancers that are treated by Cisplatin chemotherapy are
+Cisplatin chemotherapy is used to treat various cancers.
+Some of the cancers that are treated by Cisplatin chemotherapy are:

 • Bladder cancers.